sn-lp/Dublin-Bus-Project-Team-14/README.md

 ```
 - note: this is quicker to insert the data than using Django data migrations and also allows our CI to easily create a test database without having to do the data migrations which would be very slow due to the amount of data.

+7. Create env variables for API keys
+- GOOGLEMAPS_APIKEY
+- WEATHER_APIKEY

-7. To run the app locally execute the following commands, be aware the local docker MySQL instance must be running before:
+8. To run the app locally execute the following commands, be aware the local docker MySQL instance must be running before:

 ```bash
 cd dublinbus